-CBSE Exam 2018: Class 12th Accountancy paper leaked on WhatsApp, Board suspects 'insider hand'
+CBSE Exam 2018: Class 12th Accountancy paper not leaked; FIR being lodged, says Board

 Swift action must be taken, so that hard-working students don't suffer due to negligence of CBSE.

-Meanwhile, Deputy Delhi chief minister Manish Sisodia said,''Received complaints about the Class 12 CBSE Accountancy paper being leaked.
+Deputy Delhi chief minister Manish Sisodia taking to Twitter said,''Received complaints about the Class 12 CBSE Accountancy paper being leaked.
 Have asked officers of Directorate of Education to investigate & lodge a complaint.
 Swift action must be taken, so that hard-working students don't suffer due to the negligence of CBSE.''

 Purported copies of the paper were also doing the rounds on WhatsApp on Thursday morning.
 The same set of paper was received by the minister and was cross-checked.